What is Electricity?

 Electricity is a vague term to many, and a familiar one to some.
 One thing we all have in common is this: we understand that electricity allows the modern world to work.
 Without electricity, we couldn’t have computers, power grids, sustainable air conditioning, modern vehicles.
 Agriculture would be far behind, as would space exploration, defense systems, communications, quality of life, the most basic of appliances, and more.
 Virtually all of our modern technology relies on electricity to function.
 So, what is it?

-Electricity is a form of energy resulting from the movement or static build-up of charged particles, namely electrons.
+Electricity is a form of energy resulting from the movement of charged particles, namely electrons.
 Humans harnessed the power of electricity by engineering ingenious ways to move charges along conductors.
 Electrical power generation tends to require 3 primary components:

 - Relative motion between the two